Help Center/ Log Tank Service/ User Guide/ Log Ingestion/ Using ICAgent to Collect Logs/ Ingesting Self-Built Kubernetes Application Logs to LTS

 1. Log in to the LTS console.

-Choose between Fixed log stream and Custom log stream to suite your requirements.
-You are recommended to use Fixed log stream.
+3. Choose a collection mode between Fixed log stream (recommended) and Custom log stream.

 Fixed log stream

 Logs will be collected to a fixed log stream.
-The default log streams of CCE clusters: stdout-{ClusterID} for standard output/errors, hostfile-{ClusterID} for node files, event-{ClusterID} for Kubernetes events, and containerfile-{ClusterID} for container files.
+The default log streams for a kubernetes cluster are stdout-{ClusterID} for standard output/errors, hostfile-{ClusterID} for node files, event-{ClusterID} for Kubernetes events, and containerfile-{ClusterID} for container files.
 Log streams are automatically named with a cluster ID.
 For example, if the cluster ID is Cluster01, the standard output/error log stream is stdout-Cluster01.

 1. Select Fixed log stream for Collect.